larytet/mcachego/README.md

      8.18s 26.82% 56.43%     13.20s 43.28%  runtime.mapassign_fast64
      5.52s 18.10% 74.52%      5.90s 19.34%  runtime.mapaccess2_fast64

 It gives 5-10M cache operations/s on a single core.
-Round trip allocation from a pool-store in cache-evict from cache-free to the pool requires 360ns.
+Round trip allocation from a pool-store in cache-evict from cache-free to the pool requires 350ns.
 A single core system theoretical peak is ~3M events/s.
-With packet size 64 bytes this code can handle 100Mb/s line.
+With packet size 64 bytes this code is expected to handle 100Mb/s line.

 See TestAddCustomType() for usage.